Odysseys

 Base64 paste trajectory

-When a product page fails to render correctly due to JavaScript errors, the model navigates to the raw HTML through the view-source: protocol, searches within the source using ctrl+f, and extracts structured product metadata from embedded JSON-LD markup — variant identifiers, stock status, size mappings.
-We see this in 23 runs.
+A second recurring pattern is that when a product page fails to render correctly due to JavaScript errors, the model navigates to the raw HTML through the view-source protocol, searches within the source using ctrl+f, and extracts structured product metadata from embedded JSON-LD markup, including variant identifiers, stock status, and size mappings (Figure 8).
+We observe this behavior in 23 runs.

 View source trajectory

-Figure.
+Figure 8.
 When margauxny.com rendered blank due to JavaScript failures, GPT-5.4 typed view-source:https://margauxny.com/products/... directly in the address bar, then used ctrl+f to search for variants, InStock, 40.5, and US 9.5 in the raw HTML.
-From the embedded JSON-LD schema it decoded EU 40.0 = US 9.5, confirmed the SKU was in stock, and reconstructed the direct variant URL — all without the product page ever rendering visually.
+From the embedded JSON-LD schema it decoded EU 40.0 = US 9.5, confirmed the SKU was in stock, and reconstructed the direct variant URL, all without the product page ever rendering visually.

-Opus 4.6 has a different set of strengths.
-When target websites return 403 errors, it sometimes falls back to the Wayback Machine — constructing archived URLs and retrieving cached versions of otherwise inaccessible pages.
-That's how it recovers class schedule information that wouldn't be available through direct browsing.
+Opus 4.6 exhibits a different set of strengths.
+When target websites return 403 errors, it sometimes falls back to the Wayback Machine by constructing archived URLs and retrieving cached versions of otherwise inaccessible pages (Figure 9).
+This enables it, for example, to recover class schedule information that would not be available through direct browsing alone.

 Wayback trajectory